knative/community/working-groups/security/responding.md

 This may be appropriate, for example, when the vulnerability is in a particular area of the code that PST member is familiar with, or when the rota-ed PST lead is already handing another vulnerability.
+**To avoid any confusion, if the PST Lead role is transferred, [positive hand-off](https://www.faasafety.gov/gslac/ALC/course_content.aspx?cID=36&sID=196&preview=true) should be performed ("you are the PST Lead for X", "Ok, I am the PST Lead for X", "Great, you are the PST lead for X!")**.

 ## Organising the Fix Team